 Which straws should I buy for myself or my loved one with a disability?

 I hope this guide has helped you decide which straws would be best for your disability-related needs.
 I spent $50 on straws so you don’t have to.
 However, if you’re still not sure, Mooker Silicone Straws Plus Silicone-Tipped Stainless Steel Straws were my top pick.

 I like this set for several reasons.
 It includes my two favorite types of straws, the silicone and silicone tipped metal, and a straw cleaner.
 It comes with a carrying bag, so you can take your straws with you and never have to worry about restaurant straw bans.
-Note: The silicone straws in this bag are wide; if you need thinner ones, you can buy Seraphina’s Kitchen Reusable Silicone Straws.
+Note: The silicone straws in this bag are wide; if you need thinner ones or want to skip metal straws entirely, you can buy Seraphina’s Kitchen Reusable Silicone Straws.

 I love traveling with a disability and visiting beautiful, natural places.
 I worry about the future of our planet, so I try especially hard to be an advocate when I see people trying to solve an environmental problem that intersects with disability.
 We don’t need to choose between caring about the environment and meeting our needs as people with disabilities.
-We have choices and alternatives right now.
-We must be part of the change, speaking up about the importance of straws so reusable straws are available where and when we need them.
-Let’s unite, bring an end to disposable plastic straws that suck the life out of our Earth, and raise a glass — or a straw — to accessibility for everyone.
+Many of us have choices and alternatives right now.
+And for those whose choices are more limited, we must advocate for the development of straws that meet disability needs and don’t suck the life out of our Earth.
+We must continue speaking up about the importance of straws so a variety of options continue to be available where and when we need them.
+Let’s unite and raise a glass — or a straw — to accessibility for everyone.

 Although making a voluntary effort to use alternatives is ideal, the fact remains that…